Brand Name Saphris Common Name asenapine

 Tardive dyskinesia (TD): TD, a syndrome consisting of potentially irreversible, involuntary, repetitive movements of the muscles, may develop in people who take certain antipsychotic medications including asenapine.
 Although TD appears most commonly in seniors, especially women, it is impossible to predict who will develop TD.
 The risk of developing TD increases with higher doses and long-term treatment.
 If your experience muscle twitching or abnormal movements of the muscles in the face, tongue, or extremities, contact your doctor as soon as possible.

-Weight gain: With long-term treatment, weight gain (averaging 1.1 kg over a 6-week trial period) has occurred in people who take this medication.
+Weight gain: With long-term treatment, weight gain has occurred in people who take this medication.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.